Tyler Glasnow: International eligibility

 Glasnow has expressed willingness to play for the United States national baseball team at the World Baseball Classic.
 He previously sought to play in the 2023 World Baseball Classic, but was denied by the Tampa Bay Rays since he was coming off of Tommy John surgery.

 Personal life

 A Southern California native, Glasnow grew up a Dodger fan.
 He used to attend Dodgers games as a kid with his friends and family.
-His favorite Dodgers were starting pitcher Clayton Kershaw, and outfielder Shawn Green.
+His favorite Dodgers were starting pitcher Clayton Kershaw (later his teammate on the Dodgers), and outfielder Shawn Green.
 Glasnow is a fan of hip hop music and has two music-themed tattoos.
 On the inside of his lower lip, he has the words "No Juice" tattooed, a reference to the song "No Juice" by Lil Boosie.
 He used to have a tattoo of the rap artist Ol' Dirty Bastard on the sole of his right foot, but the image has faded.
 He is currently in a relationship with Meghan Murphy, whom he met in 2021 at a Tampa Bay Rays game.